-The crisis is, in my view, the result of the interaction of a global savings glut (as suggested by chairman Bernanke), with a fragile financial system.
-The link between the two was forged by inflation-targeting monetary policy, especially in the US, but also inside the eurozone.
+The crisis is, in my view, the result of the interaction of a global savings glut (as suggested by Bernanke as chairman of the Federal Reserve), with a fragile financial system.
+The link between the two was forged by inflation targeting monetary policy, especially in the United States, but also inside the euro zone.
 When what some call the "Minsky moment" hit the financial system, the result was a huge financial crisis, a decision by states to back the entire financial system of the high-income countries and the aggressive monetary policies we have seen.